davestewart/alias-hq/CONTRIBUTING.md

 ## Documentation

-If you add a plugin, please also add a simple section to the documentation section in the main readme.
+If you add a plugin, please also update the main [readme](README.md):

+- add the name of the plugin to the **Usage** section
+- add a simple example to the **Integration examples** section

-Follow the existing format, and include:
+For the example, follow the existing format, and include:

 - a simple intro sentence, with inline links to any related documentation
-- a simple code sample, showing the plugin being used, but without bloating it with unrelated parameters
+- a simple code sample, showing the plugin being used, without bloating it with unrelated setup

 ## Nice to have